eacg-gmbh/ts-jenkins/README.md

-# TrustSource Pluign 4 Jenkins
+# TrustSource Plugin 4 Jenkins

 Jenkins plugin to transfer dependency information to TrustSource service (OpenSource Compliance & Vulnerabilities).
 Find more about trustSource at https://app.trustsource.io